peteryuhang/code-knowledge/the-pragmatic-programmer.md

 - A very simple but particularly useful technique for finding the cause of a problem is simply to explain it to someone else
 - The amount of surprise you feel when something goes wrong is directly proportional to the amount of trust and faith you have in the code being run
   - You must realize that one or more of your assumptions is wrong
-  - Don’t Assume It—Prove It.
+  - Don't Assume It—Prove It.
 Prove it in this context, with this data, with these boundary conditions

 ### Text Manipulation